 Bootcamp.
-It is a simple and enterprise network with a simple feed app on the front page.
-You can take Bootcamp as an enterprise Twitter-like microblog;
+Bootcamp is a simple concept of an enterprise social network with a simple feed app on the front page, similar to Twitter.

 Parsifal.
-This tool performs a systematic literature review that requires a huge amount of time from the researcher;
+Parsifal is a tool that performs systematic literature reviews that require a huge amount of time from the researcher.

 Bloodhound.
-Another web-crawler, which purpose is tracking and indexing price movements on retail stores on a daily basis.
+Bloodhound is another web-crawler whose purpose is tracking and indexing price movements on retail stores daily.